 However, if you want to increase the calories just add 100 grams of oats.
 Only the oats bring in at least 300 kcal.
 Put them together in a blender and there you go, a balanced vegetarian breakfast.

 This smoothie can also fluctuate in calories by changing the type of milk, one containing more fats will be higher in calories.
-Same will apply for the Greek yogurt.
+The same will apply for the Greek yogurt.
 Bananas are also rich in energy so the bigger it is, the more calories will contain.
 That is why you must be smart and focus on what’s important for you.

 This salad is optional if your time will allow it and if you need more saturation.